 - Eye AF, Animal AF, for automatic tracking of subjects

 Big body, big lenses, big performance too, right?
 Panasonic makes some considerable claims about the S1, including its autofocus system's capability down to -6EV.

-The big new mode is Eye AF, set to rival Sony's similar feature - something the A6400 offers, with the A9 now offering via firmware update.
+The big new mode is Eye AF, set to rival Sony's similar feature - something the A6400 offers, with the A9 set to follow.
 Switch this on and it automatically recognises a subject, drawing a white box around them.
 For faces it'll lock in to the eyes for precision focus without you needing to do much more than direct your subject.
 We shot some models on a test shoot and the mode worked flawlessly - quickly acquiring focus and producing sublime sharp results.
 There's even an Animal Detection on/off option within this mode, should you be shooting non-human subjects.

 - Sensor-based image stabilisation: 6-stop 'Dual Stabilisation' (for both stills and videos)